energye/energy/README.en-US.md

 #### Basic needs
 > golang >= 1.9.2
 >
-> Download the CEF binary package for the corresponding platform and version, and decompress it to the directory.
+> 1. Use the energy command line tool to automatically install environment dependencies
 >
-> Example/simple example
+> 2. Configure the ENERGY_HOME environment variable, ENERGY_HOME= framework root
 >
-> Install Energy dependencies go get github.com/energye/energy
+> Example/simple example
 >
-> Or use: go mod init, go mod tidy
+> go mod tidy
 >
-> run simple
+> IDE run simple
 >
-> The packaging application Energy does not have packaging modules, Windows you can use (MSI or Inno Setup) and other green packaging tools, Deb installation package in Linux, MacOS generates.
+> Currently, the command line tools do not support packaged applications, Windows you can use (MSI or Inno Setup) and other green packaging tools, Deb installation package in Linux, MacOS generates.
 App packages by default or custom.
 App packages

 ##### example/simple code
 ```go